 12. How is the Higg Product Module aligned with the Product Environment Footprint (PEF) Project in Europe?

 The Footwear draft PEFCR (Product Environment Footprint Category Rules) and Key Learnings and Recommendations document were used as a basis to create the Higg PM methodology.
-Where the PEF methodology had gaps or weaknesses, the SAC worked with itsour global membership to advance and improve the methodology.
+Where the PEF methodology had gaps or weaknesses, the SAC worked with our global membership to advance and improve the methodology.
 The SAC is a member of the Technical Secretariat that will create the Global Apparel and Footwear PEFCR and is sharing its learnings and methodology with the Technical Secretariat.
 Once a final PEF methodology has been approved, the SAC plans to ensure the Higg PM can be used to assess products using the PEF methodology.

 13. How does the LCA cradle-to-grave approach work in regards to measuring circularity?